 Because of Sky’s seeming monopoly on the TV rights, a decision was taken to force the Premier League to split its matches into ‘packages’ that the various corporations then buy.
 For the 2019-2020 season the matches were split between Sky, BT Sport and streaming service Amazon in the UK, with the BBC boasting the highlights package.
 Sky and BT paid £4.464 billion for their packages.
 TV revenue in 2021-22 was worth £3.1 billion for that season alone.

 Whilst you’ll doubtless have picked up on this throughout this piece, it’s worth mentioning just how much money there is in the Premier League.
 It boasts a larger revenue than any other football league in the world, with all clubs offering a combined revenue in the 2009-2010 season of €2.48 billion, for example.
 By 2013-2014 the net profit archived by the Premier League had reached nearly £80 million, which was significantly more than all other leagues on the planet.

-Between 1992 and 2018 the most expensive player signed by any club was Paul Pogba, who Manchester United bought from Juventus for £89 million in 2016.
-The most expensive defender was Virgil van Dijk, signed by Liverpool for £75 million in 2018, whilst the most expensive goalkeeper was Kepa Arrizabalaga who Chelsea spent £71.6 million on in the same year.
+Between 1992 and 2021 the most expensive player signed by any club was Paul Pogba, who Manchester United bought from Juventus for £89 million in 2016.
+The most expensive defender was Harry Maguire, signed by Manchester United for £80 million in 2019, whilst the most expensive goalkeeper was Kepa Arrizabalaga who Chelsea spent £71.6 million on in 2018.
 The most expensive player sale during that period was Philippe Coutinho, who Barcelona bought from Liverpool for £106 million in 2018.
 It dwarfed the £86 million spent by Real Madrid on Gareth Bale in 2013 and the £80 million that the same Spanish side gave to Manchester United for Cristiano Ronaldo four years earlier.

 Premier League Stadiums